-I’ve also typeset and designed all four books.
-(Yes, I know, I have a very weird and unique skillset.)
+I’ve also designed and typeset 10 books, including my own.
+(Yes, I know.
+I have a very weird and unique skill set.)

 In short, I’m familiar with every step of the book writing and publishing process from idea conception right through to publication.

-There are two ways I can coach you through the writing of your book:
+There are three ways I can coach you through the writing of your book:

 1. On an as-needed basis